How to Find an Equivalent Spare Part Safely

 • Programming keypad

-Step 11: Check Control and Programming Requirements
+Step 11: Check Programming and Settings

-Some components require programming or parameter settings.
+They may require programming, calibration, or parameter settings.

 • VFDs